CaptainBeluga/GuessTheCodeHack/README.md

 # GuessTheCodeHack
 This script allows you to discover the language chosen in GuessThisCode.

-I looked at the source code of this website when I saw JavaScript was written clearly and it wasn't encrypted and then I created this script.
+I looked at the source code of this website when I saw JavaScript was written clearly and it wasn't encrypted and then I created this program.

 But it's only for fun,so please Mansoor Codes do not get mad if you read this repo 😢😢😢